siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 899 Summary.md

 Charge is recovered as the $(m, n)$ energy flow of the toroidal shell projected onto successive enclosing shells.
-Because the same organized flow is distributed over shells of increasing area, its surface density falls as $1/r^2$.
+Because the same organized flow is distributed over shells of increasing area, its surface energy density falls as $1/r^2$.
 This is the source-free account of the inverse-square field: no primitive source is required, only a topologically non-trivial closure whose interior organization continues outward.